nishants/mirage/README.md

 # Mirage

-This is a framework for quickly stubbing a RESTful service and serving responses by incoming requests.
+This is a framework for quickly stubbing a RESTful service.

 It has two main features: